protonesso/calamares/src/modules/README.md

 must **also** set the *emergency* key to *true* in its configuration file.
-If it does not, the module is not considered to be an emergency module after all (this is so that you can have modules that have several instances, only some of which are actually needed for emergencies.
+If it does not, the module is not considered to be an emergency module after all (this is so that you can have modules that have several instances, only some of which are actually needed for emergencies).